18F/join.tts.gsa.gov/pages/positions/usdc-director.md

 To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.

-Specialized experience must have been obtained in an information technology environment and is defined as experience:
+Specialized Experience must have been obtained in an information technology environment.
+Specialized experience is defined as:
+- Experience developing and articulating a vision or strategy for a technology-focused program or organization

-- Experience leading a team that provides or supports delivery of modern IT product(s), platform(s), or service(s).
+- Experience leading a cross-functional team that provides or supports delivery of modern technology or digital product(s), platform(s), or service(s).
-- Experience with agile or iterative development methodologies.
-- Experience supporting the overall planning, management, and direction of a program or of projects.
+- Experience managing and overseeing project plans, monitoring activities, and facilitating resources to mitigate risks, making improvements and/or resolving unforeseen problems.
-- Experience building alignment with stakeholders.
+- Experience building relationships and alignment with customers and/or stakeholders.
+- Experience managing and developing early career employees.

 Qualification determinations cannot be made when resumes do not include the required information, so failure to provide this information may result in disqualification.